 - Salt to taste

-MAKING THE BEEF PATTIES
+MAKING THE SALISBURY PATTIES

 - In a bowl, add all the beef patties ingredients and mix well to combine.